Usability

 Search Engine Optimization

 Look at your keywords and how they’re being used.
 Are high-performing keywords being used enough?
-Are you relying too much on these keywords and not providing enough high-quality content to back them up?
+Are you relying too heavily on these keywords and not providing enough high-quality content to support them?

-Search the back end of the site, too; check for an XML sitemap, page descriptions, etc. Google may be mighty, but you want to make its job as easy as possible.
+Search the back end of the site as well; check for an XML sitemap, page descriptions, and related metadata.
+Google may be mighty, but you want to make its job as easy as possible.

 Website audits can be tedious, but they don’t have to be daunting, especially if you’re diligent about maintenance.